 STORY ONE – CLARA

-(c) June Perkins all rights reserved.
-Believe in the possibility - dream 2007 Photograph
+believe in the possibility - dream

 OBJECTIVE: Develop a story about the adventures of a little girl in pink gumboots.